How does configuring a custom email domain work?

 Note: changes to your DNS records can be immediate or may take hours to update, depending on your provider.
 Our DNS test will only detect live changes.

 5. When a change is verified as correct, a green tick appears in the Status column.
 When all of the DNS changes are verified, click "Confirm Domain".

 6. You're done and your custom domain request has been submitted for review.
 We will notify you by email when your custom domain request has been approved and is ready to use.

 Once you have configured your domain and we have approved it, it will appear as below:

-The default is simply used if you create a new email and don't change the "From Email".
-However you can change easily the from email to be email@example.com on an email by email basis.
+The default address is used if you create a new email and don't change the "From Email".
+However you can change easily the "From Email" to be firstname.lastname@example.org on an email by email basis.